chrismainey/chrismainey/README.md

 ================

 I am a senior Data Scientist in the UK National Health Service (NHS).
-I lead the analytical team in Patient Safety at NHS England, focussing on analysing incident reporting data and other sources to learn and improve patient safety.
-I have experience in public health, clinical networks, acute trust informatics, and lead the establishment of a data science team at Healthcare Evaluation Data (HED), a national NHS analytics service from University Hospitals Birmingham NHS Foundation Trust.
+I lead and analytical team at North Central London ICB.
+I have experience in patient safety, public health, statistical and machine learning models, clinical networks and acute trust informatics.
+I have led the Patient Safety Measure team at NHS England and the establishment of a data science team at Healthcare Evaluation Data (HED), a national NHS analytics service from University Hospitals Birmingham NHS Foundation Trust.